carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

    for functions that accept a ``va_list`` argument (for example, ``vprintf``).
    GCC does not emit ``-Wformat-nonliteral`` warning for calls to such fuctions.
-Clang does not warn if the format string comes from a function parameter, where function is annotated with a compatible attribute, otherwise it warns.
+Clang does not warn if the format string comes from a function parameter, where the function is annotated with a compatible attribute, otherwise it warns.
 For example:

    .. code-block:: c